Brighton College Dubai, Al Barsha South

 • Some parents may question the need for any shared facilities (although we are clear that the school is self-contained)

-• How Brighton can set itself apart in this sector will lie in the detail ahead
+• How Brighton can set itself apart in this sector will lie in the detail and practice ahead

 Founded in 1845, Brighton College (UK) is a top-tier UK independent secondary day and boarding school offering a British curriculum through to GCSE and A’ Level.
 The school has a reputation for being forward thinking, even some say radical, within the context of its competing framework of other top, mostly conservative, British public schools.
 More on this below.